Shopping Cart

 About the Author:

-Sam Staggs is the author is the author of four film books, including When Blanche Met Brando.
+Sam Staggs is the author of four film books, including When Blanche Met Brando.
 He has written for a variety of publications, including Vanity Fair and Architectural Digest.
 He lives in Dallas, Texas.